 At first, I did a double-take when I saw the confectioners’ sugar but it does make sense.
 Sugar can nicely accent the heat of a pepper.
 In the case of a scallop, you would want very fine, light sugar, like confectioners’.
 Perfect.

-These are great with grilled asparagus.
+These are great with roasted asparagus.

 These grilled scallops were a really great Friday night supper.
 It was quick and easy to pull together, uses pantry ingredients, and tastes much fancier than you’d think.
 It’s totally company-worthy.